jrigden/mr_rigden_slides/itertools/PITCHME.md

 ```
 itertools.dropwhile(predicate, iterable)
 ```
-Kind of the oposite of dropwhile()
+Kind of the opposite of dropwhile()

 Make an iterator that returns elements from the iterable as long as the predicate is true.